 "This is a simply beautiful hotel in a beautiful town.
 That's the good news.
 The bad news is that the service simply isn't up to scratch for the relatively premium price that the property asks for, especially in Essaouira.
 Not to say that it's particularly bad, but it isn't much better than a decent chain hotel (and pales in comparison to the experience you will have at a premium riad in Marrakech for the same price - think Riad Farnatchi, for example).
 I had a nice time here, and the room was very nice - but I can't help but think that my 300+ Euros/night would have been better spent at the Dar Mimosa, a bit out of town.
 Likely a 3.5/5, though the TripAdvisor system doesn't allow for half point ratings."

 - Travel date: 22nd November 2005

+"The service is faultless and the pool on the roof top terrace is unforgettable.
+I'd urge anyone considering escaping from Marrakech and visiting Essaouira to stay here - you will not be disappointed.
 As other travellers, I consider that the rooms with fire place are much more pleasant as they offer a romantic atmosphere, youmay spend a full week overther without wondering what you can do...just look around and enjoy the spa, the billiard, the city, the beach and the atlas Mountains.
 Very good point also to consider this incredible vineyard called 'Val d'argan' at the entry of the city.
 The owner was 1st of all in 'Chateauneuf du Pape'!!!
 Very tasty!!!"

 - Travel date: 17th October 2005

 ""I just wanted to say a BIG THANK YOU - Mum and I had an amazing weekend, we enjoyed every moment.
 Everyone was so friendly and helped make it a very memorable and brilliant time.
 We felt very special and are the envy of all our friends whi shall come very soon.
 It will stay with us for ever, thanks again.""